 Kosta N. Kartsotis has served as Chief Executive Officer since October 2000 and Chairman of the Board since May 2010.
 Mr. Kartsotis also served as President of the Company from December 1991 to December 2006 and as Chief Operating Officer from December 1991 until October 2000.
 Mr. Kartsotis joined the Company in 1988.
 He has been a director of the Company since 1990.
-Mr. Kartsotis has extensive senior level experience as our CEO, substantial experience in the fashion retailing industry and substantial sales, marketing and merchandising experience.
+Mr. Kartsotis has extensive senior level experience as our Chief Executive Officer, substantial experience in the fashion retailing industry and substantial sales, marketing and merchandising experience.
 He has deep knowledge of the Company and its businesses, having served on our Board since 1990.

-Diane L. Neal was appointed to the Board of Directors on February 20, 2012, and she is currently a member of the Compensation Committee and Nominating and Corporate Governance Committee.
-Ms. Neal most recently served as CEO of Bath & Body Works, a national retailer of personal care products.
+Diane L. Neal was appointed to the Board of Directors in February 2012, and she is currently a member of the Nominating and Corporate Governance Committee and the Compensation Committee.
+Ms. Neal most recently served as Chief Executive Officer of Bath & Body Works.
 She resigned from that position in July 2011 to relocate to San Francisco for personal reasons.
-Ms. Neal joined Bath & Body Works in November 2006 as President and COO and held those positions until her promotion to CEO in June 2007.
-Prior to joining Bath & Body Works, Ms. Neal served as President of the Outlet Division for Gap Inc., a leading global specialty retailer, where she was responsible for the outlet business for all three Gap Inc. brands.
+Ms. Neal joined Bath & Body Works in November 2006 as President and Chief Operating Officer and held those positions until her promotion to Chief Executive Officer in June 2007.
+Prior to joining Bath & Body Works, Ms. Neal served as President of the Outlet Division for Gap Inc., where she was responsible for the outlet business for all three Gap Inc. brands.
 Prior to joining Gap Inc., Ms. Neal spent 22 years with Target Corporation in multiple divisions, including Dayton's Department Stores (now Macy's), Mervyn's, Target Sourcing Services and Target Stores.
 During her career with Target Corporation, Ms. Neal spent 16 years at Target Stores, where she held multiple positions and responsibilities, including merchandising, planning, distribution and sourcing.
 Ms. Neal was promoted to President of Mervyn's in 2001 and served in that capacity until 2004, when she joined Gap Inc. Ms. Neal has extensive leadership experience as the CEO of a large organization and substantial experience in retailing, merchandising and strategic planning.

-Thomas M. Nealon was appointed to the Board of Directors on April 16, 2012, and he is currently a member of the Company's Finance Committee and Nominating and Corporate Governance Committee.
+Thomas M. Nealon was appointed to the Board of Directors in April 2012, and he is currently a member of the Finance Committee and the Nominating and Corporate Governance Committee.
+Mr. Nealon currently serves as a Partner with the Feld Group Institute.
+Mr. Nealon previously served as Group Executive Vice President of J. C. Penney Company, Inc. and resigned in December 2011 for personal reasons.
+Mr. Nealon joined J. C. Penney in 2006 as Chief Information Officer, and held that position until his promotion to Group Executive Vice President in 2010.
+Prior to joining J. C. Penney, he was with Electronic Data Systems from 2004 to 2006 and served on assignment as Senior Vice President and Chief Information Officer for Southwest Airlines Co.
+Prior to joining Electronic Data Systems, Mr. Nealon was a partner from 2000 to 2004 at the Feld Group, an IT management consultancy firm later acquired by Electronic Data Systems.
+He also spent 15 years at Frito-Lay, Inc., a division of PepsiCo, serving in critical roles across the information technology organization, including two years as Chief Information Officer.
 Mr. Nealon is currently a member of the Board of Directors of Southwest Airlines Co.
-Mr. Nealon most recently served as Group Executive Vice President at J. C. Penney Company, Inc. Mr. Nealon resigned from that position effective December 1, 2011 for personal reasons.
-Mr. Nealon joined J. C. Penney, a national retailer, in 2006 as Chief Information Officer and held that position until his promotion to Group Executive Vice President in August 2010.
-Prior to joining J. C. Penney, he was with Electronic Data Systems, an information technology and services company now a division of the Hewlett-Packard Company, from 2004 to 2006 where he served on assignment as the Senior Vice President and Chief Information Officer for Southwest Airlines Co.
-Prior to joining Electronic Data Systems, Mr. Nealon was a partner from 2000 to 2004 at the Feld Group, an IT management consultancy firm later acquired by Electronic Data Systems.
-Mr. Nealon also spent fifteen years with Frito-Lay, Inc., a division of PepsiCo, ultimately serving as Chief Information Officer.
 Mr. Nealon has extensive experience in information technology, corporate strategy and e-commerce.